billsix/modelviewprojection/docs/perspective.rst

-To get camera z out of the matrix, where it's currently in two denominators, we can use knowledge of clip space, wherein we put cameraspace's z into W.     because cameraSpace's z coordinate is negative, we want to scale all dimensions without flipping, hence the negative sign in front of :math:`-z_c`.
+To get camera z out of the matrix, where it's currently in two denominators, we can use knowledge of clip space, wherein we put cameraspace's z into W.     because cameraSpace's z coordinate is negative, we want to scale all dimensions without reflecting over the origin, hence the negative sign in  :math:`-z_c`.

 .. math::